xBlade58/passward/README.md

 # passward
-Project Password Manger in the course Desktop Web Apps
+Project Password Manager in the course Desktop Web Apps